Azure-Samples/real-time-monitoring-and-observability-for-media/README.md

 ![Architecture](./docs/images/real_time_monitoring_and_observability_for_media_workflow.png)

+Architecture diagram of an observable system.
+Raw telemetry is streamed to Azure via HTTP and connectors to Blob Storage.
+The raw telemetry is processed, transformed, normalized, and saved in Data Explorer for analysis.
+Systems like Grafana and Metrics Advisor can read data from Data Explorer and show insights to end customers.

+Key components of this architecture include:
+1. Instrumentation
+2. Ingestion
+3. Transformation and persistence
+4. Monitoring
+5. Anomaly detection

 *Note: This architecture deviates from the Azure Architecture Center article in that the Event Hubs ingestion service is not implemented.*

 ## Getting Started